CNAG-Biomedical-Informatics/cbicall/README.md

     - Error: `there aren't enough columns for line ... dbsnp_137.hg19.vcf`

         Solution: Remove the problematic line from the VCF file and document changes in a README file.

+    - Error: `Error parsing text SAM file.
+Not enough fields; File /dev/stdin; Line 105120626...`

+        Certain SRA‐derived or dbGaP datasets can contain duplicate reads.

+        When piping BWA output into `AddOrReplaceReadGroups`, you may need to remove secondary (`0x100`) and supplementary (`0x800`) alignments.

+        This can prevent duplicate-read collisions in downstream Picard/GATK steps.

+        **Solution**: Uncomment the following line in `wes_single.sh`:

+        `| $SAM view -bSh -F 0x900 -`
 - **MTOOLBOX Errors**

     \- Failure related to unsupported N\_CIGAR: